 If Hamlet were an angsty teen today, he’d definitely be pulling his hair out deciding what time to put up that perfect Instagram pic.
 Should I post this selfie in my royal garments on Friday at noon?
 Or should I wait until Saturday night?

-If you’re trying to up your social media game in 2018, you don’t need to end up like that poor Danish prince.
-Here at Falcon.io, we’ve combed through the latest data to make your life a bit easier.
+If you’re trying to up your social media game in 2019, you don’t need to end up like that poor Danish prince.
+Here at Falcon.io, we’ve combed through the latest data from 18 different studies to make your life a bit easier.

 Here are the times and days most researchers think are peak hours for maximum engagement with your posts.

 If you’re looking for more in-depth information on timing your posts for success, check out our previous article on the best times to post.

 Most of the latest research suggests that if you want eyeballs, clicks, and comments on your content, you’ll want to post to Facebook between high noon and 4 in the afternoon.

 The best day(s) to post: Wednesday, Thursday, Friday